5jt/dyalog-cookbook/manuscript/05 Configuration settings.md

 Passing everything through function arguments does not come with a performance penalty.
 The interpreter doesn't make 'deep copies' of the arguments unless and until they are modified in the called function (which we hardly ever do) -- instead the interpreter just passes around references to the original variables.

 So we could pass `G` as a left argument of `TxtToCsv`, which then simply gets passed to `CountLetters`.

 No performance penalty for this, as just explained, but now we've loaded the syntax of `TxtToCsv` with a namespace it makes no direct use of, an unnecessary complication of the writing.
 And we've set a left argument we (mostly) don't want to specify when working in session mode.

 The matter of _encapsulating state_ -- which functions have access to state information, and how it is shared between them -- is very important.
 Poor choices can lead to tangled and obscure code.

 From time to time you will be offered (not by us) rules that attempt to make the choices simple.
-For example: _never communicate through global variables_.
-(Or semi-global variables. [^semi]) There is some wisdom in these rules, but they masquerade as satisfactory substitutes for thought, which they are not.
+For example: _never communicate through global or semi-global variables_. [^semi].

+There is some wisdom in these rules, but they masquerade as satisfactory substitutes for thought, which they are not.

 Just as in a natural language, any rule about writing style meets occasions when it can and should be broken.

 Following style 'rules' without considering the alternatives will from time to time have horrible results, such as functions that accept complex arguments only to pass them on unexamined to other functions.

 Think about the value of style 'rules' and learn when to apply them.

 One of the main reasons why globals should be used with great care is that they can easily be confused with local variables with similar or -- worse --  the same name.

 If you need to have global variables then we suggest to encapsulating them in a dedicated namespace `Globals`.
 With a proper search tool like Fire [^fire] it is easy to get a report on all lines referring to anything in `Globals`, or set it.

 Sometimes it's only after writing many lines of code that it becomes apparent that a different choice would have been better.

 And sometimes it becomes apparent that the other choice would be so much better that it's worth unwinding and rewriting a good deal of what you've done.
 (Then be glad you're writing in  a terse language.)

 We share these musings here so you can see what we think about when we think about encapsulating state; and also that there is often no clear right answer.

 Think hard, make your best choices, and be ready to unwind and remake them later if necessary.

 ### The IniFiles class